Swiftaff/editaur/README.md

 -   [x] ✅ right arrow at end of a row, moves cursor to start of next row, except last row
 -   [x] ✅ using up and down arrow keys will remember the current column starting point across lines of differing lengths
 -   [x] ✅ using left and right arrow or other cursor moving functions (e.g. typing characters) will reset this column starting point for future up down moves
--   [x] copy selected text, including mulitline to the clipboard
--   [x] paste clipboard, including multiline, starting at the current cursor (not yet replacing selection)
+-   [x] ✅ copy selected text, including mulitline to the clipboard, paste clipboard, including multiline, starting at the current cursor (not yet replacing selection)
 -   [x] tabbing while a multiline select is active, will insert [4] spaces at the start of all selected rows - and shift the selection to match original
 -   [x] using delete on a selection will delete it all, and leave cursor at leftmost point